 In recent years, the guest list included director and dramatic advisor Petr Weigl, British TV director Brian Large, choreographer Jiří Kylián, French filmmaker, writer and violinist Bruno Monsaingeon, producers Gabrielle Babin Gugenheim of Arte France and Anca-Monica Pandelea of the German public-service channel ZDF, Spanish ballet dancer and choreographer Nacho Duato, French contemporary dance choreographer Angelin Preljocaj, Swedish choreographer Mats Ek, dancer Daria Klimentová, South African filmmaker Christopher Nupen, or dancer and choreographer twin brothers Otto and Jiří Bubeníček.

 Last but not least, an international jury convenes every year at the Golden Prague festival to choose the winners from among the submitted entries who get to take home the Czech Crystal award in three separate categories.
 They also vote on the winner of the main prize: the Grand Prix Golden Prague, and give special mention for extraordinary artistic achievement.
 Another two prizes are being awarded by Czech Television and the Dagmar and Václav Havel Foundation VIZE 97.
-A part of last year's incarnation of the festival – including the closing award ceremony – took place online, due to the global pandemic.
-In spite of the circumstances, a record number of films – a tidy one hundred entries, marking the high point in recent years – has been submitted for consideration.
+95 films from 47 television and film production organizations from 17 countries has been submitted for consideration last year.

-This year’s 58th Golden Prague festival is set to take place at its traditional venue – the New Stage of the National Theatre – where it will present an extensive and diverse programme from 22 through 25 September 2021.
-At a time at which live culture has been put into forced hibernation in most countries and people are reduced to following events on the screens of their devices and television sets, the Golden Prague festival has taken on completely new significance.
+This year’s 59th Golden Prague festival is set to take place at its traditional venue – the New Stage of the National Theatre – where it will present an extensive and diverse programme from 21 through 24 September 2022.